sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 #### Maintenance Task Templates
 Maintenance tasks are defined using a template that specifies the type of task, associated equipment types, frequency, time and money costs, and priority.
 These template helps standardize maintenance activities across different equipment.
 The simulation engine uses the uploaded maintenance task template to generate and schedule maintenance tasks for each piece of equipment in the building graph.

 When the simulation engine processes maintenance tasks, it generates detailed tasks based on the equipment type and the recommended frequency specified in the template.
 Each task is linked to a specific equipment node and scheduled accordingly.
-Tasks are prioritized based on risk score and template priority, with replacement tasks for critical equipment considered before routine maintenance.
+Tasks are prioritized based on risk score and template priority, with repair and replacement tasks for critical equipment considered before routine maintenance.

 For example, a maintenance task template might specify that all "panel" equipment requires a "grounding test" every 12 months with a time cost of 2 hours and a money cost of $150.
 The simulation engine will create individual grounding test tasks for each panel in the building graph, scheduled based on their installation date and the recommended frequency.